ajaycode265/round_1B/README.md

     docker build --platform linux/amd64 -t document-intelligence .
     ```

+    **Note:** If you encounter any issues during the Docker build process, it may be due to package installation failures.
+As a workaround, you can manually install the required packages using `pip`:

+    ```bash
+    pip install -r requirements.txt
+    ```

 3.  **Run the Docker Container:**

     The container is configured to process all collections within the `Challenge_1b` directory and generate the output in the same directory.